MartonKN/Equilibrium-QMC-FCS-Heisenberg-and-Ising-model/README.md

 MONTE_CARLO_BURN_IN_STEPS_PER_RUN = number of Monte Carlo steps at the beginning of the simulation, until we do not measure any physical quantity (the so-called burn-in period)

+myfile.txt = contains the full counting statistics of the staggered magnetization